Eurasian Connectivity: Data-Driven Regional Studies

 About the Programme

-- Development of transport and logistics corridors
+- the development of transport and logistics corridors

-- Shifts in energy and trade flows
+- changes in energy and trade flows

-- Dynamics of modern urban development
+- the dynamics of contemporary urban development

 Program Highlights